theglow000/HallwayDisplay/hallway_display/README.md

 1. **Create a GitHub repository**:
    - Go to [GitHub](https://github.com) and create a new repository
-   - Name it "HallwayDisplay" and choose visibility (public/private)
+   - Name it "HallwayDisplay" and set visibility to "Public"

 2. **Push your local code to GitHub** (from development machine):
    ```bash